near/docs/docs/develop/node/kurtosis/running-localnet-with-kurtosis.md

 git clone https://github.com/near-examples/guest-book.git
 ```

 We then need to tell dApp's config what node URL, wallet URL and validator key path to use.
 This can be done by navigating to the `src/config.js` file and scrolling down to where we see the localnet config.
 This is what the app will use when interacting with the blockchain.
 We need to replace the networkId, nodeUrl, keyPath, and walletUrl to be what we're using locally.
+The local case should start out looking like this:

 ```javascript
 case 'local':